Love,

 and it scared me.

-Are you taking notes?
+This is what the Peach Pit should look like: Are you taking notes?
 It might be a good idea.

 I'm hoping you won't take away what is magical about the show.
 The most important part of the show is the bond between friends--these kids felt more like a family, and despite the fact that they were living in a very ritzy neighborhood and had very glamorous problems, it often felt more like a small town, where you could go to the local hangout and sit around with friends and talk.
 It is important that the Peach Pit is still that place for these kids.